 Conjunctivitis is an inflammation of the tissues of the eye often resulting in a pink/reddish appearance.
 It can be caused by several factors including irritants, allergies, bacteria and viruses.
 Bacterial and viral conjunctivitis can be fairly contagious, so it is a good idea to have your condition diagnosed and treated as quickly as possible.

 Floaters are specks or shadows that float into your field of vision.

 Strabismus (crossed eyes) is the condition where both eyes do not focus together.
 This can be caused by poor muscle control or farsightedness.
 Difficulties can include headaches, poor motor control or depth perception.

-Head injuries can cause a wide range of vision problems.
-Because the pathways in the brain have been disrupted, the patient can experience blurred vision, sensitivity to light, problems focusing or many others.
+Head injuries and concussions can cause a wide range of vision problems.
+Because the pathways in the brain have been disrupted, the patient can experience blurred vision, sensitivity to light, dizziness, double vision, problems focusing, and many others.
 While the eyes have the ability to see clearly, the brain has a difficult time processing due to the trauma.